-- Any food or beverage listing sugar as the first ingredient (exceptions are made for special school celebrations and curriculum-related activities i.e. birthdays, holidays, etc.).
-Remember, sugars have various names such as sucrose, fructose, and glucose. - All forms of candy (exceptions are made for special school celebrations and curriculumrelated activities i.e. birthdays, holidays, etc.). - Foods of Minimal Nutritional Value (also known as FMNV's see what are the FMNV's below).
-Without exception, Foods of Minimal Nutritional Value (FMNV's) are not permitted to be sold or distributed at any time for any occasion!
+- All forms of candy, along with any food or beverage listing sugar as the first ingredient.
+Remember, sugars have various names such as sucrose, fructose, and glucose. - Foods of Minimal Nutritional Value (also known as FMNV's see what are the FMNV's below).
+Without exception, Foods of Minimal Nutritional Value (FMNV's) are not permitted to be sold or distributed at any time for any occasion! - Oradell Public School does not permit birthday treats/snacks to be distributed.